|

 Instructions

-- Slice the tomatoes in half crosswise and scoop out the seeds.
+• Slice the tomatoes in half crosswise and scoop out the seeds.
 Chop the tomatoes and transfer them to a large bowl.
+Taste and add more lime juice or salt, if needed.

-- Add the chopped cucumber to the bowl with the tomatoes along with the chopped bell pepper, onion, jalapeno pepper, garlic, tomato juice, olive oil, lime juice, vinegar, Worcestershire sauce, cumin, coriander, salt, and the freshly ground black pepper.
+• Add the chopped cucumber to the bowl with the tomatoes along with the chopped bell pepper, onion, jalapeno pepper, garlic powder, V-8 juice, olive oil, lime juice, vinegar, Worcestershire sauce, cumin, coriander, salt, and the freshly ground black pepper.
 Mix well.

-- Serve the gazpacho in bowls or cups with a garnish of chopped cilantro, parsley, or scallion tops.
+• Serve the gazpacho in bowls or cups, garnished with chopped cilantro, parsley, or scallion tops.

 Nutrition